OUR TIME WITH SNE, CHERISHED FOREVER

 We really believed that she would get better.
 Trying to get information from nurses and doctors at a Government Hospital is never easy, and I can only imagine that they were swamped with Covid patients.
 The information that Anna was getting in Zulu and I was getting in English was conflicting and we had no choice but to trust the doctors and have faith that she would get better.

 She didn’t get better.
 She died from an illness that is usually treatable.
 I’m told that it was due to an infection, but we don’t know all the details and this is something I am struggling to deal with.
-If you are a white South African, you’ll know why I feel so much guilt and anguish about this.
+If you have access to private healthcare, you’ll know why I feel so much guilt and anguish about this.

 The morning that Sne died is a day that will never leave me.
 The sound of sobbing as her sister relayed the news, the sight of Anna lying heart broken on the floor, the hour-long drive to the hospital and all the paper-work and signatures.